June Sarpong OBE is an established broadcaster and activist.

 ‘Diversify: Six Degrees of Integration’ (released 2017) was Junes first book where June puts the spotlight on groups who are often marginalised in our society, including women, those living with disabilities, and the LGBTQ community.
 Diversify uncovers how a new approach to how we work, learn and live can help us reach our maximum potential, lessen the pressure on the state, and solve some of the most stubborn challenges we face.
 The book publishes fascinating new research from Professor Anthony Heath and the team at Nuffield College, Oxford University, on the costs of discrimination and the benefits of diversity, in a very divided world.
 Through their research, they have specifically calculated that the cost of discrimination in the UK is 127 billion pounds a year.
 June has toured Diversify around the world including Canada and U.S.

 Junes second book ‘The Power Of Women’ explores why feminism works for everyone, debunking myths and proving why bringing women to the table is key to personal, social and economic growth.
+Her most recent book, ‘The Power of Privilege: How White People Can Challenge Racism’ was released in October 2020 and offers practical steps and action-driven solutions so that those who have been afforded privilege, can begin undoing the limiting beliefs held by society, and help build a fairer future for all.

 With her wealth of knowledge within the industry, June also regularly speaks & hosts a wide range of corporate events.
 June is a superb speaker, with her presentations celebrated for their compelling nature, humour and analytical clarity.